Transport coffee tax free

 More information

-For tax control purposes, you must notify the customs authorities in writing or provide easily verifiable accounting evidence when you transport the coffee under duty suspension.
-If irregularities occur during transport, the tax suspension ends and the products must be taxed.
+For tax purposes, you must notify the customs authorities in writing or provide easily verifiable accounting records if you are transporting the coffee under tax suspension.
+If any irregularities occur during transport, the tax suspension ends and the goods must be subject to tax.

 -